 I have been testing and tweaking my homemade BBQ sauce and I’ve finally nailed it!!
-It will be posted next week.
+It will be posted next week (update, the recipe is live!)
 In the meantime, I recommend Stubb’s Original.
 It has a smoky-black-pepper-classic flavor that I worked hard to recreate in my homemade version!
 I had many miserable failures that went straight down the drain, haha.
 But I’m telling you, Stubb’s is legit.
 It’s a great option if you don’t have time to make your own.

 How to store leftovers